Bouncing Ball Killer: Other suspected crimes

 On August 18, 1960, 51-year-old Mrs. Modie Hall and her 10-year-old granddaughter, Mary Foster, were brutally attacked in their home on the 69th block of San Pedro and Avalon by a man wielding a blunt object.
-Hall’s son-in-law, 30-year-old Floyd Harris, was awakened by moaning and the distinct sound of a rubber ball bouncing on the floor.
+Hall's son-in-law, 30-year-old Floyd Harris, was awakened by moaning and the distinct sound of a rubber ball bouncing on the floor.
 He pursued the intruder for several blocks but eventually lost sight of him.

 Of the six occupants in the house at the time, only Foster and Hall were assaulted before the intruder fled.
 Both victims were hospitalized with critical injuries to the head and face but survived.
-The attacker was believed to be the elusive “Bouncing Ball Killer”, who remained at large, but despite efforts, police were unable to apprehend the suspect.
+The attacker was believed to be the elusive "Bouncing Ball Killer", who remained at large, but despite efforts, police were unable to apprehend the suspect.

 On September 1, 1960, 84-year-old Lena Bensusen was badly beaten during a home invasion.
-She survived long enough for her to be taken to the hospital where she supposedly gave a description of her attacker, which reportedly matched the description given of the Bouncing Ball Killer.
+She survived long enough for her to be taken to the hospital, where she supposedly gave a description of her attacker, which reportedly matched the description given of the Bouncing Ball Killer.
 On September 6, Bensusen died from her injuries while being treated at Hollywood Presbyterian Medical Center.

 Investigation

 The murders were quickly grouped together, and based on Adela Williams' description, a composite sketch of the suspect was made and released by police artist Ector Garcia in June 1960.
 Newspapers and the media altogether nicknamed the killer the "Rubber Ball Strangler" and the more popular "Bouncing Ball Killer".
-Other news outlets nicknamed the killer as the "Bouncing Ball Slayer" and the "Bouncing Ball Strangler".
+Other news outlets nicknamed the killer the "Bouncing Ball Slayer" and the "Bouncing Ball Strangler".

 By the end of June, over one hundred tips had been submitted to local law enforcement from citizens who claimed to have information in the case, but none led to any arrests.